1655 Manawagonish Road, Saint John, NB

 The 24,000 sq ft facility with 54’ clear ceiling height sits on 27 acres of land and is ideal for large module manufacturing.
 It will continue to be marketed for sale or lease and will be vacated by Lorneville in early March 2018.
 For more information on 405 King William Road click HERE

 Stephanie Turner of Partners Global represented both the Landlord and Tenant in the transaction

 Despite the fact that they often screw it up (not you Huddle!)… the answer is yes!
 Especially since I’m fortunate to have a platform where I can help set the record straight.

 I did an interview this week with a rookie Telegraph Journal reporter.
 She did not misquote me in the story but left out a lot of great stuff that would have made this a positive story!
 Things such as:

 - I told her that it’s not unheard of for large redevelopment projects such as this to take as long as 4 years to sell.
 1) The Bustins portfolio took 4 years and look at it now!
 (Thanks Historica!!).
-2) Le Faubourg at 125 Prince William Street had been listed for 4 years and is FINALLY under agreement and is scheduled to close in August.
+2) Le Faubourg at 125 Prince William Street had been listed for several years and is FINALLY under agreement and is scheduled to close in 2017.

 - Yes, I did say there are not many investors willing to take risk but I did not say there aren’t any… we just need more!